Brachial plexus injury

 Other suggestions for getting the most from your appointment include:

 - Write down all your symptoms, including how you were injured, how long you've had your symptoms and whether they've gotten worse over time.

 - Make a list of all medications, vitamins and supplements that you're taking.

 - Don't hesitate to ask questions.
 Children and adults with brachial plexus injuries have several options for restoring lost function.
-Be sure to ask your doctor about all the possibilities available to you or your child.
-If you run out of time, ask to speak with a nurse or have your doctor call you later.
+Be sure to ask your provider about all the possibilities available to you or your child.
+If you run out of time, ask to speak with a nurse or have your provider call you later.